 Hello and thanks for stopping by!
 I was originally licensed at 14 with the call sign WN9KFD.
 Ah but girls got in the way and I lost interest in ham radio.
-The bug bit again and then upgraded all the way to extra class as a surprise to my dad and Elmer, (WA9YEQ).
+The bug bit again and then upgraded all the way to extra class as a surprise to my dad and Elmer, (WA9YEQ/SK).
 Too say he was happy would be an understatement.
-In the shack are: an Apache w/ an RME 4350, a Kenwood TS 820, a Globe Champion 350 w/ an HQ 180, an Icom 2100, a Kenwood TS 850 w/ the Heathkit SB 200, a Kenwood TS 870 into an Ameritron AL-811, not pictured is the Yaesu FT 847 for 2 meters, 6 meters and 430 MHZ.
+In the shack are: an Apache w/ an RME 4350, a Kenwood TS 820, a Globe Champion 350 w/ an HQ 180, an Icom 2100, a Kenwood TS 850 w/ the Heathkit SB 200, a Kenwood TS 870 into a Kenwood TL 922a, not pictured is the Yaesu FT 847 for 2 meters, 6 meters and 430 MHZ.
 The XYL says, "You've got too many radios" I was quick to point out that her observation was faulty as I still have room on my countertop to add more!
 It didn't work.
-Anyway, all the equipment has separate center fed dipoles, with the exception of the 2 meter rigs having homebrew J-poles and a homebrew 7 element yagi at about 40 feet on 2 meters with a Mirage B2516 amp and a M2 6m5xhp on 6 meters with a Mirage B1015 amp at about 30 feet.
-The 70 cm antenna is an old Cushcraft 424 at about 35 feet.
+Anyway, all the equipment has separate center fed dipoles or Delta Loops, with the exception of the 2 meter rigs having homebrew J-poles and a homebrew 7 element yagi at about 40 feet on 2 meters with a Mirage B2516 amp and a M2 6m5xhp on 6 meters at about 30 feet.
+The 70 cm antenna is an old Cushcraft 424 at about 35 feet with a RF Concepts 4-310.
 Work all modes, well, AM, SSB, SSTV, RTTY, PSK31, CW (as long as you don't mind a slow fist!!) oh yeah FM once in a while.

 73's Dave QSL here or eQSL

 Telescoping mast for the mobile operations.
 20' while stationary and 12' while rolling.